Datronizer/sheridan-vault/semester-1/data-communications-tele13167/Lectures/Lecture 1 - TELE13167.md

 Same thing with "ipv5".
 Look it up.

 5 protocol related acronyms:
-- TCP/IP: A protocol suite that contains essential rules for how the internet works.
+- [[TCP|TCP/IP]]: A protocol suite that contains essential rules for how the internet works.
 - IPsec
-- HTTP: A protocol that allows communication between computer and server.
+- [[HTTP]]: A protocol that allows communication between computer and server.
 - [[Lecture 2 - TELE13167#OSI model|OSI model]]: Replacement for TCP/IP that never caught on.
-- UDP: Protocol that enables fast communication.
+- [[UDP]]: Protocol that enables fast communication.